CPEN321APKGenerators/CPEN321Project/documentation/M3_Requirements_and_Design.md

         - **Main success scenario**:
         1. The user selects a date with an existing journal entry.
         2. The Delete button is clicked.
-        3. The chatbot confirms if a user would like to proceed?
+        3. The system asks if a user would like to proceed?
         4. The user confirms, and the entry is permanently removed from the db.
         5. The calendar view updates to remove the journaled indicator.
         - **Failure scenario(s)**: